-How to get DMC-ODS services
+3. How to get DMC-ODS services

-How Do I Get Drug Medi-Cal Organized Delivery System (DMC-ODS) Services?
+How Do I Get DMC-ODS Services?

-If you think you need substance use disorder (SUD) treatment services, you can get services by asking PHC for them yourself.
-You can call Carelon at (855) 765-9703 or your county toll-free phone number listed in the front of this handbook.
-You may also be referred for substance use disorder treatment services in other ways.

-PHC's is required to accept referrals for substance use disorder treatment services from doctors and other primary care providers who think you may need these services and from your Medi-Cal managed care health plan, if you are a beneficiary.
-Usually, the provider or the Medi-Cal managed care health plan will need your permission or the permission of the parent or caregiver of a child to make the referral, unless there is an emergency.
-Other people and organizations may also make referrals to the county, including schools; county welfare or social services departments; conservators, guardians or family members; and law enforcement agencies.
+If you think you need substance use disorder (SUD) treatment services, you can get services by asking for them yourself.
+You can call Beacon at (855) 765-9703.
+Staff is available 24 hours a day, seven days a week.
+You may also be referred to us for SUD treatment services in other ways.
+PHC is required to accept referrals for SUD treatment services from doctors and other primary care providers who think you may need these services.
+Usually the provider will need your permission or the permission of the parent or caregiver of a child to make the referral, unless there is an emergency.
+Other people and organizations may also make referrals for substance use services to us, including schools; county welfare or social services departments; conservators, guardians or family members; and law enforcement agencies.

-The covered services are available through PHC's provider network.
-If any contracted provider objects to performing or otherwise supporting any covered service, PHC will arrange for another provider to perform the service.
-PHC will respond with timely referrals and coordination if a covered service is not available from a provider because of religious, ethical, or moral objections to the covered service.
-Your county may not deny a request to do an initial assessment to determine whether you meet the criteria to access Drug Medi-Cal Organized Delivery System county services.
+The covered services are available through PHC's W&R provider network.
+If any contracted provider raises an objection to performing or otherwise supporting any covered service, PHC will arrange for another provider to perform the service.
+We will respond with timely referrals and coordination in the event that a covered service is not available from a provider because of religious, ethical or moral objections to the covered service.